Muijzert/Analysing-Antarctic-Krill/README.txt

  - vgg16_Transfer_Learning
 Read the training, validation and testing data.
 Ran it through the vgg16 transfer learning model and saved confusion matrix with the accuracy and the trained network.
- - CNNs -> Functions folder
+ - Functions folder
 This contained the confusion matrix producer function.
 Randon erase augmentation function.
 RunCNN where a classifier and data was inputted and it would return accuracy and store the confusion matrix and then trained network.

-Data Extractor folder contains
+## Data Extractor folder contains

  - ClassFolderer
 Extracted file names from spreadsheet.
 Then foldered krill images into their respected classes folders which was saved